Home Feed

 Mehso-so

-Nothing wrong with these lessons, but for me they feel more intuitive.
-I will say that there was something kind of old fashioned and comforting about the advice that I did enjoy.
+Nothing wrong with these lessons, but for me they felt kind of intuitive.
+There was something old fashioned and even comforting about the advice that I did enjoy.
 It reminded me of the classes my father took for his company in the 70‘s and 80‘s.
 Dad is highly effective, so maybe it worked. 🤷🏻♀️

 review